RevacommCharlie/learn-curriculum-init/glossary.md

 * `forge.blocks_manager`: Publish new blocks and new block versions in Learn.

 * `forge.instructor`: (Cohort-level permission.)
-Manage any cohort in Learn.
+Manage specific cohorts in Learn.
 View instructor-only pages for setup and grading.